Forpee/webdev-puzzles/README.md

 #### Answer: C

-And you can use square bracket notation to access properties on an object.
+You adding a method to the objects. `this` is dynamically scoped And you can use square bracket notation to access properties on an object.
 The square bracket notation works with any string.